yssource/rhai/doc/src/language/fn-capture.md

 No Mutations
 ------------

-Variables in the calling scope are accessed as copies.
+Variables in the calling scope are captured as copies.
 Changes to them do not reflect back to the calling scope.

 Rhai functions remain _pure_ in the sense that they can never mutate their environment.